 ancestry (13.2%), along with some English ancestry residents

 (10.2%), among others.
 In addition, 15.6% of the residents of this neighborhood were

 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the Darlington

-neighborhood is English, spoken by 79.9% of households.
-Other important languages spoken here include Spanish and Portuguese.
+neighborhood is English, spoken by 77.4% of households.
+Other important languages spoken here include Spanish, Portuguese and French.